marinaaoki/sitc-ak-driver/README.md

 4. Set up SSH keys for each new host PC and set the URL to: `git remote set-url origin git@github.com:USERNAME/REPOSITORY.git` (see https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
 5. Clone this repository and the ROS driver repo provided by Microsoft (https://github.com/microsoft/Azure_Kinect_ROS_Driver).
 6. For dual-driver launch, update the USB memory limit as documented here (https://learn.microsoft.com/en-us/previous-versions/azure/kinect-dk/multi-camera-sync#linux-computers-usb-memory-on-ubuntu).
+7. For visualisation using k4aviewer, set up an xrdp server on each edge device following the instructions [here](https://www.digitalocean.com/community/tutorials/how-to-enable-remote-desktop-protocol-using-xrdp-on-ubuntu-22-04).

 ## Debugging
 - If you get an error similar to `No such command: xacro` while building the workspace, then you may need to install the ROS xacro package: `sudo apt-get install ros-noetic-xacro`.